-Edge of Nature, Oil and Mixed Media on Paper Mounted on Dibond, 48 x40 cm, 2020
+Edge of Nature, Oil and Mixed Media on paper, Mounted on Dibond, 48 x 40 cm, 2020.
+Private Collection.

 ‘Broken Ground’ is an ongoing series of paintings that was started in London in 2019 and further developed in Ireland culminating in a 4 month residency at the Uillinn West Cork Art Centre for the Cork County Council Residency Award.
 This work was also funded with a Cork City Council Artists Bursary Award.